antuelle78/awx_advanced_tools/README.md

 <a id="open-webui-tool"></a>
 ## 7. Open-WebUI Tool

 This repository includes an `open-webui-tool.py` file that can be imported into Open-WebUI to allow an LLM to use this service.
+Additionally, extended prompts for AWX tools are provided in the `prompts/` folder to enhance LLM context.

 ### Configuration